Pfesi/dran2/src/docs/source/index.rst

     * clean or filter out any RFI present in the data
     * correct or remove any drift that may be present in the data due to telescope effects, and
-    * tries to fit the peak of the signal (i.e. upper 50% of the beam).
+    * attempts to fit the peak of the signal (i.e. upper 30% to 50% of the beam depending on a set of predefined criteria related to the presence or lack of sidelobes).

 .. note::
    The software previously used to fit the top 30% for bright calibrator sources but this